FRINXrepo/docs-public/_pages/odl_distribution.md

 ### Frinx ODL Production Support

-Includes all components of the Base Support package with the following additions: You have access to email and phone support available 8×5 during CET business hours and our support team will get back to you no later than 4 hours after you have contacted us.
+Includes all components of the Base Support package with the following additions: You have access to email and phone support **available 8×5 during CET business hours** and our support team will get back to you no later than 4 hours after you have contacted us.
 Please contact our team  info@frinx.io for 24×7 support options and more options regarding SLAs.

-Customers choose this support package when they operate the Frinx ODL distribution in production and critical network resources and service revenue depends on the uptime of their Frinx ODL instances.
+Chosen when critical network resources and service revenue depend on the uptime of Frinx ODL instances.

 A detailed description of FRINX services and support options can be found in the Frinx Master Service Agreement.
 Please contact us at <a href="mailto:info@frinx.io" target="_blank">info@frinx.io</a>.

 ### FRINX Smart Build Engine